 TAGS: Education Professional Development Professional Development Program Self-Directed Learning

 Self-directed learning will be introduced to the Professional Development Program (PDP) on January 1, 2020.
-REALTORS® have been asking great questions about the concept of self-directed learning and what it means in practice.
 To find out more about self-directed learning and how it fits into the PDP, click here.
-Below, find answers to five of the most frequently asked questions about self-directed learning:
+Below, we've answered five of the most frequently asked questions about self-directed learning:

 1. I am taking a learning opportunity in 2019 that meets the criteria for self-directed learning.
 Does this count toward my self-directed PDP hours?

 No. You can start earning self-directed PDP hours for learning opportunities taken on or after the January 1, 2020 transition date.
 Learning opportunities that you complete before this date cannot be used toward self-directed PDP hours.